AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/time-scopes.md

 ### External Space

 *TODO: debate around moving transition information onto the track.*

+*TODO: This could be done by applying the transition in the internal_space of the track rather than the external_space of the item*

 The `external_space` is finally achieved by applying the transitions to the effects space.